-These vendors wear their bright orange grills at hip level, slinging €1.40 bratwurst served in rolls with your choice of mustard and/or ketchup.
+When you think of German sausage, you are probably thinking of a bratwurst.
+It can be pan-fried in beer and served along with rotkohl and potatoes, but it is best known as the quintessential street food.
+Eat this German meal-on-the-go from a grillwalker.
+These vendors wear their bright orange grills at hip level, slinging €1.50 bratwurst on a roll (brötchen) with your choice of mustard and/or ketchup.
 Don’t be alarmed that the sausage hangs out both ends – that is the way it is supposed to be.

 Look for vendors around Alexanderplatz or anywhere groups of hungry people gather.

 Döner Kebab is just better in Berlin.
 Often treated as a sloppy late night drunk food, a good döner can be so much more.
 Developed to suit German tastes by Turkish immigrants, this is a dish symbolic of the multicultural Berlin.